marijnh/Eloquent-JavaScript/15_event.md

 thing, when you add the buttons, they will also become child nodes and end up in this object because it is a live data structure.
-For another, the text nodes created for the ((whitespace)) between the nodes are also in `childNodes`, but should not get their own tabs.
+For another, the text nodes created for the ((whitespace)) between the nodes are also in `childNodes` but should not get their own tabs.
 You can use `children` instead of `childNodes` to ignore text nodes.

 {{index "TEXT_NODE code", "nodeType property"}}

-You could start by building up an array of tabs, so that you have easy access to them.
+You could start by building up an array of tabs so that you have easy access to them.
 To implement the styling of the buttons, you could store objects that contain both the tab panel and its button.